 - If you have a mortgage on your home, your bank will often require you to have fire insurance.

-You can find more information about types of insurance in the Insurance Guide, Forsikringsguiden.dk, which is a collaboration between the Danish Consumer Council and Forsikringsoplysningen (Insurance Information).
+You can find more information about types of insurance in the Insurance Guide.
+Forsikringsguiden.dk is a collaboration between the Danish Consumer Council and Forsikringsoplysningen (Insurance Information).

 Common types of insurance

-It is a good idea to have home contents insurance and liability insurance, as a minimum, on your home.
+It is a good idea to have at least home contents insurance and liability insurance on your home.
 Often you can take out a comprehensive package which covers fire, home contents and liability insurance.
 Such a package is usually called a home insurance policy.
-In addition, it can be a good idea to have accident insurance.
+In addition, it can be good to have accident insurance.